 JS DOM: setTimeout, setInterval

-what is setTimeout and setInterval
+What is setTimeout and setInterval

+setTimeout and setInterval lets you call a function after a delay, or call it repeatedly.
 They are essential for animations, auto-saving, countdowns, etc.

 setTimeout